shuei2024/ai-blogging/README.md

 This repository contains the source code and blog posts for the Shuei AI Team blog, powered by Jekyll.

-Here is a refined version of the README.md file:

-# Shuei AI Team Blog

-This repository contains the source code and blog posts for the Shuei AI Team blog, powered by Jekyll.

 ## Creating a New Post

 To create a new blog post, follow these steps: